akarzim/zsh-docker-aliases/README.md

 - `dkcs` Start services
 - `dkcsc` Set number of containers for a service
 - `dkcS` Restart services
+- `dkct` Display the running processes
 - `dkcu` Create and start containers
 - `dkcU` Create and start containers in detached mode:
            Run containers in the background, print new container names
-- `dkcV` Show the Docker-Compose version information
+- `dkcv` Show the Docker-Compose version information
 - `dkcx` Stop services

 ## Author